cocoOS/cocoOS/README.md

 cocoOS is extremely portable to any target which makes it a perfect choice during early phases in the development when which OS to use is still an open issue.
 You can even run it under Linux or Windows.

+##Performance
+For example: porting on PIC16Fxx chip,compile with XC8 V1.4, the cost: RAM 1.9k,ROM 2.3K

 # Getting Started